istio/istio.io/content/docs/concepts/security/index.md

 The above diagram shows the basic Istio authorization architecture.
 Operators specify Istio authorization policies using yaml files.
 Once deployed, the policies are saved in Istio Config Store.

-Pilot watches for changes to Istio authorization policies.
+Pilot watches for changes to authorization policies.
 It fetches the updated authorization policies if it sees any changes.
-Pilot distributes Istio authorization policies to Envoy proxies that are co-located with service instances.
+Pilot distributes authorization policies to Envoy proxies that are co-located with service instances.

 Each Envoy proxy runs an authorization engine that authorizes requests at runtime.
 When a request comes to the proxy, the authorization engine evaluates the request context against the current authorization policies, and returns the authorization result (ALLOW or DENY).

-### Enabling Istio authorization
+### Enabling authorization

-You enable Istio authorization using a `RbacConfig` object.
-The `RbacConfig` object is a mesh global singleton with a fixed name
-“default”, at most one `RbacConfig` instance is allowed to be used in the mesh.
+You enable authorization using a `RbacConfig` object.
+The `RbacConfig` object is a mesh global singleton with a fixed name “default”, at most one `RbacConfig` instance is allowed to be used in the mesh.
 Like other Istio configuration objects it is defined as a [Kubernetes CustomResourceDefinition (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) object.